raghav-konk/github_ghf_notes/Commands List/Commit_amend.md

 ### But, the file in question required very minor changes such as typo or a syntax error.

-#### We corrected that error but now we want to commit it,But instead of creating a new commit, We merely want to edit the past commit where this change should belong to.
+#### We corrected that error but now we want to commit it, But instead of creating a new commit, We merely want to edit the past commit where this change should belong to.

 How do we that?